peychma/goit-react-hw-05/README.md

 # goit-markup-hw-05

 ## Cinema
-Cinema is a web application that allows users to learn about the latest trends in cinema and find the movies, TV shows, or cartoons they want.
-The project was implemented in React using data from the Movie Database (TMDB).
+Cinema is a web application designed to keep users updated on the latest trends in cinema, helping them discover movies, TV shows, or cartoons of their choice.
+The project is built with React and utilizes data from The Movie Database (TMDB).

 ## Functionality
-On the main page, the user can view currently popular movies.
+The main page features a selection of currently trending movies.
-Clicking on a movie opens detailed information about it, including the cast and reviews.
+Users can click on a movie to access detailed information, including the cast and reviews.
-On the Movies tab, you can search (find a movie, series, cartoon and other).
+In the Movies section, users can search for movies, series, cartoons, and more.
-Pagination has been implemented for easy viewing of search results.
+Pagination has been implemented to improve navigation through search results.
-Notifications are displayed when the search is empty or there are no results.
+Notifications appear when no search terms are entered or no results are found.
-CSS styling is implemented using modular CSS (.module.css).
+The styling is handled using modular CSS (.module.css).

 ## Technologies used:
 HTML/CSS